The Chair of the Governing Body, David Borland, writes:

 · Ensuring accountability by engaging with parents/guardians, holding the SLT to account for educational performance and for staff performance management and contributing to school self-evaluation.

-· Maintaining a school fit for purpose and providing staff with professional development opportunities and wellbeing support in times of busy and demanding workload.
+· Maintaining a school fit for purpose and providing staff with professional development opportunities, in particular, mindfulness and wellbeing support.

-· Keeping under review the School Admission Policy to ensure that it continues to serve the village and catchment area.
+· Embarking upon a community consultation of the School Admission Policy in compliance with the 7-year rule to ensure that it is fit for purpose to serve the village and catchment area.

 · Monitoring the school website: www.whalleyprimary.co.uk to ensure that it is informative and Ofsted compliant.